-The information must include the following documents:
+The information must include the following documents: Letter from the President of the new National Federation (the new country) authorising the athlete to represent them in international competitions.
+Letter from the athlete, who has represented one country, giving evidence of their wish to represent their new National Federation.

-- Letter from the President of the new National Federation (the new country) authorising the athlete to represent them in international competitions. - Letter from the athlete, who has represented one country, giving evidence of their wish to represent their new National Federation. - A copy of the athlete passport proving the nationality of the new country.
+A copy of the athlete passport proving the nationality of the new country.

 On receipt of a complete file the IJF General Secretary will examine it and send it out to the IJF Executive Committee for information.
+The IJF General Secretary will confirm the nationality change to the new National Federation, with the former National Federation in copy.
 Any athlete disrespecting this rule may be subject to disciplinary measures.